plwt/VoiceAssist/README.md

 ## To Do

-1. Remove the need to have a .env file
 2. Fix the Zoom option
 3. open terminal in default location
-4. remove waiting voices
 6. add full code comments
 7. Add install requirements to .sh
 8. Make a clean up .sh